 You can use 4 ohm speakers with your AV receiver or modern power amp at low volumes without any issue.
-However, you must be careful not to accidentally overdrive your receiver or amplifier sending more power to your speakers than the receiver is capable of delivering on a continuous basis.
+However, you must be careful not to accidentally overdrive your receiver or amplifier sending more power to your speakers than the receiver is capable of delivering continuously.

 If you intend to run the power amp/AV receiver at high volumes for long periods, you need to match the impedance of the receiver/amp and your speakers.
 Otherwise, you will risk damaging your receiver or amp.

 You may be asking this question because traditionally, speakers are designed to be 8 ohms.
 At 8 ohms, speakers provide just enough load to pull a reasonable amount of current from most receivers or power amps without damaging it.

 On the other hand, at 4 ohms, a speaker may pull more current than the receiver or amp can comfortably deliver unless you get a receiver that supports 4 ohm speakers.
 Keep in mind as well that if two 8 ohm speakers are connected in parallel, the resulting impedance will be 4 ohms.

 However, there are more factors to consider regarding this and we discuss these factors below.